Skip to article frontmatterSkip to article content

 Hands-on: Reading the landscape with SRTM terrain data

-Terrain influences forest composition, soil moisture, accessibility, disturbance patterns, and harvesting operations.
-In this activity, you will use SRTM elevation data to create basic terrain products in GEE.
+Terrain affects drainage, accessibility, disturbance patterns, and forest conditions.
+In this activity, you will use SRTM elevation data in Google Earth Engine to create basic terrain products for the Forêt Duparquet area.

-This exercise introduces simple raster operations, including loading an image, clipping it to a region of interest (ROI), calculating terrain derivatives, displaying map layers, summarizing raster values, and exporting a result.
+This exercise introduces a simple raster workflow in GEE: load an image, clip it to a region of interest, derive new layers, display results, summarize values, and export a raster.

 Learning objectives